bitfocus/companion-module-chyronhego-lyric/companion/HELP.md

 - **Keep Alive Message**

 Sent after an interval of inactivity to sustain the TCP connection.
+There is no standard Keep Alive Message specified in the protocol.

 - **Verbose Logging**

-Write more to the logs at debug level.
+Write more data to the logs at debug level.

 ### Actions

 - **Custom Message**

 Refer to Lyric Help for details on creating other message types.
+Text and variables can be combined to create any arbitary message.
+The module will append the required '\\\\\\r\\n' to the end of the message.

 - **Send & Execute Macro**